Things You Must Know Before Buying ‘Affordable’ Life Insurance

 To find out more about the Equality Act, see the brief guide from the Chartered Insurance Institute.

-Don’t get dismayed to the point of dishonesty
+Don’t get dismayed to the point of dishonesty.

 When it’s discovered you’ve not disclosed critical information, policies will be void.
 Honesty always, and if you’re faced with hiked premiums, get advice from an independent advisor who is impartial to any insurance company and products, and they’ll help you navigate your options.
-They can also assist you in many other issues, like finding lost and unclaimed life insurance policies.

 Related Reading: